 "The objects I find when I walk out of my house and that I use in my work are in direct response to my immediate landscape," said Typoe.

 "I'm especially attracted to colorful things and to the brightness of disregarded kids toys.
 But I have to wonder, after seeing kids' stuff thrown about in the streets, 'where are the kids?'
 Everything has a story to tell."

-IN STUDIO Photo courtesy of Typoe, by photographer Samuel McGuire.
+Photo courtesy of Typoe, captured by Samuel McGuire